A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Implementation of Decomposition-Based Predictions

 In this section, we explain the implementation details on estimating the ADP defined in (\ref{AEP, ADP}).
 Throughout this section, we assume that $X$ and $\varepsilon$ are independent.
-As in Section \ref{sec:single-index-restrictions}, we consider the policy of the following form: $f(W) = (\tilde f(X),\varepsilon)$ for some map $\tilde f$.
-Also the set $C$ is chosen to restrict only $f(X)$ so that $f(W) \in C$ if and only if $\tilde f(X) \in \tilde C$.
+As in Section \ref{sec:single-index-restrictions}, we consider the policy of the following form: $f(W) = (f^*(X),\varepsilon)$ for some map $f^*$.
 If we define

 the ADP is identified as follows:

 where we recall that $\mathbb{S}_X$ denotes the support of $X$ (in the data from the pre-policy game).
 Our explanation divides into two settings: the setting with a fully nonparametric method and the setting that makes use of a multi-index structure.